anthony-linaro/shrinkwrap/documentation/userguide/quickstart.rst

     that the kernel completes its boot.
 No default kernel image is supplied and the config will refuse to run unless it is explicitly specified.

-    Note that by default, a pre-canned flash image is loaded into the model, which contains UEFI variables directing EDK2 to boot to the shell.
+    Note that by default, UEFI variables are build time configured directing EDK2 to boot to the shell.
 This will cause startup.nsh to be executed and will start the kernel boot.
 This way everything is automatic.
 By default, all EDK2 output is muxed to stdout.
-If you prefer booting UEFI to its UI, override the EDK2FLASH rtvar with an empty string and override terminals.''bp.terminal_0''.type to ''telnet''.'
+If you prefer booting UEFI to its UI, override the the build pcd parameter `PcdUefiShellDefaultBootEnable` using the overlay and override terminals 'bp.terminal_0'.type to 'telnet'.
   concrete: true
   graph: {}
   build: